 Immunizations - According to Kansas law, all students must show proof of immunization against diphtheria, pertussis, tetanus, polio, measles (rubeola), mumps, and rubella.
-All students entering kindergarten and first grade for the 2007-08 school year must also show proof of immunization for Hepatitis B and two varicella (chickenpox), unless proof of the chickenpox disease is provided.
+All students entering kindergarten and first grade must also show proof of immunization for Hepatitis B and two varicella (chickenpox), unless proof of the chickenpox disease is provided.
 This proof shall be verified by one of the following: